Pentacon Six or Norita?

 Secondly, the inner and outer tubes are in contact at many points,

-which results in friction when the inner tube is called upon to rotate
+which results in friction when the inner tube is called upon to

-and outer tubes are designed to minimise friction, but I found the movement
+between the inner and outer tubes are designed to minimise

-was not smooth, and do not doubt that on many occasions the lens will not
+doubt that on many occasions the lens will not have stopped down

-have stopped down to the desired aperture by the time the shutter fires.
+to the desired aperture by the time the shutter fires.

 Worse, even though the tubes appeared new and unused, one day when I was trying them out, there was a grating noise, and all the ball-bearings fell out of one of the tubes, which is now useless!
 I shall have to see if my repairer is prepared to take a look at it.
 In contrast, the Pentacon Six tube design is simple and light-weight.
 Above all, it just works without problems, year after year.